Comparison12 min read

 Referral Partners: Warm Introductions, High Quality, Low Volume

-A referral partner sends qualified leads or introductions to your vendor team in exchange for commission.
-They don't transact, they don't carry inventory, and they don't typically handle the implementation.
-The partner makes a warm introduction — "you should talk to [vendor], they're the right fit for what you're trying to do" — and your sales team takes over.
+A referral partner sends qualified leads or introductions to your MSP in exchange for commission.
+They don't transact, they don't carry inventory, and they don't typically deliver the service.
+The partner makes a warm introduction — "you should talk to [your firm], they're the right fit for what you're trying to do" — and your team takes over.

 Ideal referral partners:

-• Happy existing customers (often run as a separate "customer referral" track).
+• Happy existing clients (often run as a separate "client referral" track).

-Typical economics: 10–20% of first-year ARR, often recurring for 12–24 months.
-Some programs pay a flat bounty ($500–$5,000) per closed customer instead of percentage, especially for shorter sales cycles.
+Typical economics: 10–20% of first-year recurring contract value, often recurring for 12–24 months.
+Some programs pay a flat bounty ($500–$5,000) per signed client instead of a percentage, especially for shorter sales cycles.

 When referrals fail: attribution infrastructure is missing or slow.
 Partners stop sending leads when they can't see whether their introductions closed.
 A partner who waits six months to learn whether their referral converted will stop referring.